 4. Coach your team – Ensure sellers have access to ongoing guidance from their managers to reinforce “good” revenue-driving behaviours.

-A strategic sales enablement framework like this one can boost team productivity and effectiveness by providing a comprehensive, structured approach that aligns sales strategies and resources with overall business objectives.
+A maturity model like this one can boost team productivity and effectiveness by providing a comprehensive, structured approach that aligns sales strategies and resources with overall business objectives.

 How Can a Maturity Model Benefit Your Sales Enablement Team?